ExperimentsHNL/popper-design/overview.md

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_profile.png?raw=true)

-The Researcher Profile consists of the information that the researcher provided during the signup process as well as privacy settings.
+The Researcher Profile consists of the information that the researcher provided during the signup process as well as privacy settings, payment method, linked accounts (GitHub, Facebook, Twitter, etc).

+Researcher Profile page also contains the history of all trials ever created by a given researcher.

 #### 8. Monitor Trials

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_monitor.png?raw=true)

+By default, upon creating a trial, researcher is taken to the monitoring page of this trial.

-The researcher can find out more information about a trial displayed in the Trial Feed in the Researcher Dashboard by clicking on the trial.
-This takes her to the Monitor Trials page, which includes more specific information about the selected trial.
+Alternatively, the researcher can find out more information about any trial displayed in the Trial List  in the Researcher Dashboard by clicking on the trial.
+This also takes her to the Monitor Trials page, which includes more specific information about the selected trial.

-What the researcher sees depends on the current status of the trial.
-If it is Awaiting Launch, the researcher will be taken instead to the Create Trial page.
-If it is Ongoing, she will be able to see the profiles of players who are participating in her game as well as realtime results.
-If the trial displays Payment Pending in the Researcher Dashboard, the researcher will see payment authorization fields that are linked to whichever labor market that provided her subjects--for the time being, either Amazon Mechanical Turk or oDesk.
-If the trial is Completed, the researcher can see the profiles of players and download the results log from the trial.
+Exact layout of the Monitor Trials page is dynamically constructed based on the metadata accompanying the experiment.
+Metadata describes what kinds of events can happen and what kind of data about the trial will be available during runtime.
+Typically, monitoring page displays trial status, the list of players (researcher should be able to click on individual players and review their profiles) realtime choices made by the players, round number, players' earnings, etc.

+Once the trial is over, the researcher gets to see and manually approve all pending payments to players on the monitoring page.

+Researcher can also download the complete log of the game in CSV format from the monitoring page.

 #### <font color="red">Caution!</font>